\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Introduction

-Here, I resume the Buczynska's approach, by revising her topological results in \cite{Buczynska} from the algebraic-\ét point of view.
-Then what has been here obtained about relations between 1-coverings and the algebraic fundamental group in codimension 1 is holding on a general algebraically closed field $K=\overline{K}$, with $\Char \K=0$.
-This is the content of \S~\ref{ssez:pi11} and \S~\ref{ssez:Galois 1-cov}.
-As observed in Remarks~\ref{rem:K=C+finite} and \ref{rem:K=C+normal} results here obtained, like e.g. Theorem~\ref{thm:excisione}, Corollary~\ref{cor:pi1smooth} and Theorem~\ref{thm:pi1normale}, do note imply their topological analogous statements proved by Buczynska in \cite{Buczynska}, unless the involved fundamental groups are finite, as in the importante case of toric varieties.
+Buczy{\'n}ska's approach is firstly resumed, by revising her topological results in \cite{Buczynska} from the algebraic-\ét point of view.
+In particular, the \emph{\ét fundamentale group in codimension 1} is introduced (see Definition~\ref{def:etalep11}) as the algebraic reformulation of the same topological notion given by \cite[Def.~3.1]{Buczynska}: namely, the former is the \emph{pro-finite completion} of the latter.
+Then, what has been here obtained about relations between 1-coverings and the algebraic fundamental group in codimension 1 is holding on a general algebraically closed field $\K=\overline{\K}$, with $\Char \K=0$.
+This is the content of \S~\ref{ssez:pi11} and \S~\ref{ssez:Galois 1-cov}: the notion of the \ét fundamental group in codimension 1 looks to be a new one in the literature, at least as far as the author knows.
+Then the theory here developed seems to be an original one, although essentially analogous to the theory of the global \ét fundamental group, quickly recalled in \S~\ref{ssez:etalepi1}.
+As observed in Remarks~\ref{rem:K=C+finite} and \ref{rem:K=C+normal} results here obtained, like e.g. Theorem~\ref{thm:excisione}, Corollary~\ref{cor:pi1smooth} and Theorem~\ref{thm:pi1normale}, do not imply their analytical analogous statements proved by Buczy{\'n}ska in \cite{Buczynska}, unless the involved fundamental groups are finite, as in the important case of toric varieties, but probably of more general MDS after \cite{BCHMcK}, \cite{GOST} and a very recent Braun result proving that the fundamental group of a weak Fano variety is finite \cite{Braun} (see consideration ending up Remark~\ref{rem:K=C+finite}).

 Consequently \S~\ref{sez:toric} is devoted to apply results of previous sections to toric varieties, so obtaining a natural field extension of results proved in \cite[\S~4]{Buczynska}.
 In particular, Theorem~\ref{thm:QUOT+} shows that a non-degenerate toric variety always admits a universal 1-covering, which is still a non-degenerate toric variety: this is an extension of \cite[Thm.~2.2]{RT-QUOT} in which the same statement was proved for a complex, complete and $\Q$-factorial toric variety.
 Let me here recall that, as for the universal covering, in general, an algebraic variety does not admit a universal 1-covering.
 Then the main interest of Theorem~\ref{thm:QUOT+} resides in defining a class of algebraic varieties, namely non-degenerate toric varieties, giving an exception toward such a general fact.